cederikdotcom/venturestarter/docs/salespitch.md

 For solo founders and small teams, this initial documentation can consume days of valuable time - time better spent building your product or talking to customers.

-## The Solution: VentureStarter
+## The Solution: AI-Powered Documentation

-VentureStarter is a simple, zero-install tool that leverages Claude AI to generate all your essential GitHub documentation in minutes, not days.
+VentureStarter uses Claude AI to generate all your essential GitHub documentation in minutes, not days.
+It's the fastest way to get professional documentation for your new venture.

 ### How It Works: